Bonfire/Bonfire/README.md

 Hey!
 Welcome to my profile! 👋
 - 🏢 I'm currently working as a **Full-Stack Developer**
 - 🌱 I’m learning more about...
-  - TypeScript
+  - Ansible
-  - React / Next.js
+  - Microservices
-  - Nest.js
+  - Distributed Systems
-  - Site Reliability Engineering (SRE)
 - 🧠 My interests include...
   - Full-stack development
   - Automation for websites and games
   - Web application security
-  - Making fun projects
+  - Learning new things by creating fun projects
 - 🖼️ My avatar is from the artist [Haircuts for Men](https://haircutsformen.bandcamp.com/)
 - 📫 Quickest way to reach me is on Discord @ `bon.fire`